 If you have any questions, please feel free to contact our office located in Baltimore, MD.
-We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Bunions
+We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about How Obesity Affects Your Feet

 A broken foot requires immediate medical attention and treatment.
 If you need your feet checked, contact Dr. Michael Doughty from Doughty Podiatry, P.A.
 Our doctor can provide the care you need to keep you pain-free and on your feet.